ellysh/bash-programming-from-scratch/manuscript/BashScripting/scripts-features.md

 1. Add the script's path to the `PATH` variable.
 Edit the `~/.bash_profile` file for that.

 2. Define the alias with an absolute path to the script.
-Do that in the file `~/.bashrc`.
+Do that in the `~/.bashrc` file.

 3. Copy the script to the `/usr/local/bin` directory.
 The `PATH` variable contains this path by default.
 If there is no such directory in your MSYS2 environment, create it.